-Series Editors: Julian Agyeman, Tufts University, US and Duncan McLaren, Lancaster University, UK
+Series Editors: Julian Agyeman, Tufts University, US and Duncan McLaren, University of California, Los Angeles, US

 Cities offer huge potential for sharing – of resources, services, capabilities and experiences - to help address the key environmental and social challenges of the 21st century.
 Smart technologies could facilitate sharing, but also bring new challenges.

 At the urban intersection of smartness and sharing there is also growing worker insecurity in the gig-economy; losses of affordable housing to space-sharing platforms; and marketing or surveillance abuses in tracking and monitoring technologies.

 This series will bring together critical analysis, case studies, international and trans-disciplinary research, and generate informed theory and practice, so as to help realize the promise of smart sharing for just and sustainable cities.
 We welcome proposals for both monographs and collected volumes.

 Watch Duncan McLaren talk about the series:

 The series welcomes proposals which:

 - Comprise research monographs or edited collections of between 70-90,000 words.